xytis/GURPS/Campaigns/Ravnica/pc_katrille.md

 When I hastily finished my research and walked up to Blistercoils it was already past sunset.
 Empty streets were quiet.
 I made a turn into a dark alley to shortern the walk and nearly slamed into a large loxodon.

+# Communication with Iosif

+## Message from Iosif (Mokosh 07)

+The cytoplast communicator buzzed in your pouch.
+It made a soft clinking sound between the coins.
+Without anyone noticing you touched the vibrating blob of transparent artificial flesh.
+A clear message manifested in your head.

+    I am in need of a neutral hand in a few matters.
+First, may I entrust supervision of your risen friend into your acute scientific eyes?
+Please report any abnormalities in his behaviour and appearance if you see any.
+    Secondly, I want to know more about the cult that had taken the mind of my accomplice.
+They call themselves "The Gift of Life".
+I am interested in any information you can amass on this topic.
+I will reward you for it.

+Blob stopped moving in your palm and became dormant again.

+## Reply to Iosif (Mokosh 08)

+Dear Iosif,

+I will gladly help, but as you could imagine, I can't do that without my companions.
+And they are really interested in reward part of this deal.
+So, about what kind of reward we are taking about?

+Moreover, I will gladly keep my eye on Wataru behavior.
+Nothing strange arouse yet.
+He was annoyed and exhausted, as would be expected after such an unpleasant event.
+Also he is very anxious about the debt we had put him in.
+But it is quite strange favor for you to ask.
+Maybe there is some signs I should specifically look for?
+As you know, I wasn't really interested in resurrection magic, so I could be missing something.
+Please share your scientific viewpoint on this topic.

+## Reply to Katrille (Mokosh 09)

+You may bring your companions along.
+I am willing to pay 200 gold for information that would help me to put an end to the cult or I would part with 2000 gold if you solved overall cult problem forever.
+It is anoying to have a thorn in my research.
+Without a doubt, I will deny any involvement in your actions against the cult.

+Regarding your risen friend, observe any physical transformations that he might experience.
+I seldom have a chance to experiment on loxodons, so I would be intrigued to hear about changes that his body will overtake.